joeynmt/joeynmt/docs/source/tutorial.rst

 4. Testing
 ==========

-There's 3 options for testing what the model has learned.
+There's *three* options for testing what the model has learned.

 In general, testing works by loading a trained model (``load_model`` in the configuration) and feeding it new sources that it will generate predictions for.